 The ACLU of Texas seeks highly motivated law students with a demonstrated commitment to and knowledge of civil rights and civil liberties.
 Working closely with legal department staff, legal interns will work in all aspects of litigation including legal research, factual investigation, and drafting of memoranda.
 Interns also assist in the researching or drafting of materials for public education.
 Interns will attend regular staff meetings.

 - One year of law school must be completed before the internship commences.

 - Commitment to civil liberties and civil rights and an interest in working toward racial and social justice.

 - Strong writing and research skills.

-Applicants are encouraged to first seek funding from their law school or outside sources.
-The ACLU of Texas will provide compensation or supplement compensation if necessary to meet our intern salary guidelines.
+The ACLU of Texas is dedicated to making sure that interns are compensated.
+Applicants should first seek funding from their law school or outside sources, but the ACLU of Texas will provide compensation or supplement compensation if necessary, to meet our intern salary guidelines.

 Applicants should send a cover letter describing your interest in civil rights and civil liberties, including any relevant life or work experience gained before or during law school; resume; a brief legal writing sample (no longer than 5 pages); and contact information for two or three references to Christopher Clay at email@example.com.

 This job description provides a general but not comprehensive list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLU of Texas reserves the right to change the job description and/or posting at any time without advance notice.